Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$: Exciton insulator critical temperature

-The EI phase in the low temperature limit appears for $0<E_g < E_X =1.6$ eV for $\epsilon_\infty =3.0 $. $E_X $ is the exciton binding energy given by \ba E_X = 2 m_r c^2 \left( \frac{\alpha}{\epsilon_\infty} \right)^2 -\frac{\hbar^2 \overline{\Gamma M}^2}{2 M}, \ea where $\alpha = e^2/\hbar c$, $\overline{\Gamma M}$ the distance between $\Gamma$ and $M$ in the BZ, and $m_r$ and $M$ are, respectively, the reduced mass and total mass of an electron and a hole of an exciton, as discussed in Appendix C. The phase diagram for direct gap EI including its suppression in the semimetallic region was discussed by Bronold and Fehske.\cite{Bronold2006} The EI phase may be suppressed in the semimetallic region by the indirectness of the gap, asymmetric mass ratio between electron and hole, or the number of conduction bands being larger than 1 as can be seen from Eq.\ (\ref{EX}).
+The EI phase in the low temperature limit appears for $0<E_g < E_X $, where $E_X $ is the exciton binding energy. $E_X =1.6$ eV for $\epsilon_\infty =3.0 $.
+It is given by \ba E_X \approx 2 m_r c^2 \left( \frac{\alpha}{\epsilon_\infty} \right)^2 -\frac{\hbar^2 \overline{\Gamma M}^2}{2 M}, \ea where $\alpha = e^2/\hbar c$, $\overline{\Gamma M}$ the distance between $\Gamma$ and $M$ in the BZ, and $m_r$ and $M$ are, respectively, the reduced mass and total mass of an electron and a hole of an exciton, as discussed in Appendix \ref{sec:Tc}.
+The phase diagram for direct gap EI including its suppression in the semimetallic region was discussed by Bronold and Fehske.\cite{Bronold2006} The EI phase may be suppressed in the semimetallic region by the indirectness of the gap, asymmetric mass ratio between electron and hole, or the number of conduction bands being larger than 1.
 Eq.\ (\ref{eq:linear}), which determines the EI phase diagram, is different from the superconducting gap equation as discussed above and is dependent on material specific parameters including $\epsilon_\infty$.
 Consequently, the EI phase diagrams presented here and in \cite{Bronold2006} look quite different from the presumed EI phase diagram \cite{Lu2017} or from the BCS-BEC crossover of superconductors.
-For details see Appendix C.